gomorpheus/morpheus-docs/infrastructure/clusters/kubernetes.rst

 Requirements
 ^^^^^^^^^^^^

 - Agent installation is required for Master and Worker Nodes.
-Refer to `Morpheus Agent`_ section for additional information.
+Refer to :ref:`Morpheus Agent` section for additional information.
 - Access to Cloud Front, Image copy access and permissions for System and Uploaded Images used in Cluster Layouts Image(s) used in Cluster Layouts must either exist in destination cloud/resource or be able to be copied to destination by Morpheus, typically applicable for non-public clouds.
 For the initial provision, Morpheus System Images are streamed from Cloud Front through Morpheus to target destination.
 Subsequent provisions clone the local Image.
 - System Kubernetes Layouts require Master and Worker nodes to access to the following over 443 during K8s install and configuration: